Quais du Polar’s professional section

 - around a programme of round-tables, focus, master classes,

 - around its “Digital Innovation Corner”,

-- during a lunch-buffet and during the Inauguration Ceremony of the Festival,
+- during the Inauguration Ceremony of the Festival,

 - in the Grande Librairie-Big Crime Fiction Bookstore around our bookstores’ partners.

-Thanks to the professionals’ directory released upstream, professionals can extend their contacts during the Inauguration Ceremony of the Festival on Friday evening and in a dedicated area at the Professional Encounters on Saturday, April 4th.
+Thanks to the professionals’ directory released upstream, professionals can extend their contacts during the Inauguration Ceremony of the Festival and in a dedicated area at the Professional Encounters the rest of the week-end.

 To subscribe to Polar Connection’s newsletter click here.

 Find the Polar Connection programme of last year.

 With SCELF’s support and for the seventh year, the Polar en Séries prize will award a detective novel or a French thriller for its potentiel for adaptation in TV series.